What's the Worst That Could Happen?: Plot

 Shelly informs Kevin that Max is heading to Washington, D.C. for a Senate hearing.
 Kevin learns that Max plans to bribe the senators and decides to replace the bribe money with an insulting note in Max's name.
 Max and Earl discover Kevin's presence in the apartment and a scuffle ensues.
 Kevin tries to steal the ring but ends up taking Max's wedding ring instead.
-Kevin calls Max during the hearing; the ensuing argument further tarnishes Max's reputation and leads his lawyer, Walter, to resign.
+Kevin calls Max during the hearing; the ensuing argument further tarnishes Max's reputation and leads Walter to resign.
 Amber realizes the feud has gone too far and breaks up with Kevin, no longer caring about the ring.

-Lutetia finds Amber wearing a stolen jacket at Jack's bar and confronts her.
+Lutetia finds Amber wearing a stolen jacket at a bar and confronts her.
 They realize they share a common situation and devise a plan.
-Gloria, concerned about Max, admits the gravity of the card she drew and quits as his associate.
+Gloria, concerned about Max, admits the gravity of the card she has repeatedly drawn and quits as his associate.
 She provides Max's company records to Detective Tardio.

 At the bankruptcy auction, Lutetia sends Max a masseuse.
 The crooks, led by Kevin, steal as much as they can and escape, creating chaos by faking a fire.
 Kevin steals the ring from Max, who gives chase.
 Their conflict ends on a sinking boat, when they realize Kevin took a fake ring.
 They are discovered by Detective Tardio, who arrests Max, and Kevin claims to have been saving Max.
 Kevin thanks Max, and Amber reveals herself as the masseuse who stole the ring.
 She advises Kevin to throw it away due to its bad luck.
 Kevin does so, and the two reconcile.

-Pretending to be Max's lawyer, Kevin manipulates the Senate hearing in Max's favor, appearing victorious in the press conference.
+Some time later, Kevin pretends to be Max's lawyer and manipulates a hearing in Max's favor, distracting the press by pointing out the presence of a Senator in the room.
 Kevin steals one of Max's watches as they part ways.